 If you live in places like Canada, Norway, or Switzerland, you know too well how expensive life can get.

 A programmer from California who makes 250K annually will have radically different possibilities in countries where the cost of living is lower.
+Properly spread your finances using free weekly schedule maker.
 Working remotely can be your key to saving up for a house, having more spare money to invest, or building up an impressive emergency fund.

 Have something to remember as you get old